How to Avoid Software Scams: Common Online Scams & How to Spot Them

 If you find yourself being bounced around from one website to another, it's probably part of the scam.

-Check the address bar of your browser for any warnings, as well as where links lead by looking at the URL.
-If there isn't anything reassuringly secure about either, then proceed with caution!
+Check the address bar of your browser for any warnings and where links lead by looking at the URL.
+If there isn't anything reassuringly secure about either, proceed cautiously!